THE BEGINNING – From Grandfather to Father to Sons

 The Valente family is the only family other than the Gracie family to have four black belts and professor diplomas awarded directly by Grandmaster Hélio Gracie.

 At the age of 18, Pedro Jr. decided to move to the United States in order to attend the University of Miami School of Business Administration.
 In order to prepare for the challenges of moving to a foreign country and living alone, Dr. Valente sent Pedro to spend one month at Grandmaster Hélio’s ranch in Itaipava.
-During this time Pedro was carefully prepared not only to live alone in America, but also to introduce the art of jūjutsu In Miami.
+During this time Pedro was carefully prepared not only to live alone in America, but also to introduce the art of jūjutsu in Miami.
 In 1993, Pedro received his Instructor Certification from the Gracie Academy, and started teaching classes in Miami.
-Although many years would pass before the name Valente Brothers would be used, this is now regarded as the founding of Valente Brothers in Miami, exactly 40 years after the Valente family was first introduced to Jiu-Jitsu at the Gracie Academy in Rio de Janeiro.
+Although many years would pass before the name Valente Brothers would be used, this is now regarded as the founding of Valente Brothers in Miami, exactly 40 years after the Valente family joined the Academia Gracie in Rio de Janeiro.
 During his college years, Pedro continued his training by constantly traveling to Rio de Janeiro to train with Grandmaster Helio.
-In 1995, with the instrumental assistance of Rorion and Royce Gracie, Pedro founded a jujutsu club at the University of Miami where he taught several students and faculty members.
+In 1995, with the instrumental assistance of Rorion and Royce Gracie, Pedro founded a jūjutsu club at the University of Miami where he taught several students and faculty members.

 In 1997, Grandmaster Hélio visited Miami for the first time to teach classes and supervise the training.
 Grand Master Helio continued to come to Miami every year until his last international trip in 2007.

 In 1999, Gui Valente also moved to South Florida to attend Barry University and help his brother with the Academy.
 The addition of Gui Valente to the school was instrumental in the massive growth that the academy would experience in the years to come.
-This was due to the fact that he spent countless hours on and off the mat with Grandmaster Helio.
+This was not only due to his great intelligence and marketing astuteness, but also to the fact that he had spent countless hours on and off the mat with Grandmaster Helio.
 Most of his vacations were spent at Grandmaster Helio’s ranch in the mountains of Rio as he was being groomed to assist Pedro in Miami.
-At this point Valente Brothers was internationally recognized as the home of the genuine jūjutsu of Hélio Gracie in Florida.

 The Valente Brothers excellent instruction skills, technical fighting styles and moral and ethical qualities, allowed them to receive their Black belts and Professors’ Diplomas directly from Grandmaster Hélio Gracie.

 In 1999, Pedro successfully completed the jūjutsu Professor’s course and received his diploma and title of Professor.
 In 2001 Gui was also awarded the coveted Professor’s Diploma.
-In 2007 Joaquim recieved the Professors’ Diploma by Grandmaster Hélio Gracie.
-This was a great accomplishment and honor in light of the fact that in 75 years only 27 people received this diploma from Grandmaster Hélio Gracie.
+In 2007 Joaquim also recieved the Professors’ Diploma from Grandmaster Hélio Gracie.
+This was a great accomplishment and honor for the brothers in light of the fact that in 75 years only 27 people received this diploma from Grandmaster Hélio Gracie.

 Professor Pedro training the United States Army.